GlockPL/Photocatalyst-Recommender-based-on-a-Large-Language-Model/README.md

 - Maintains class distribution in each fold
 - Prevents data leakage and biased evaluation
 - Provides multiple trained models for ensemble methods

-## 📊 Expected Results

-After completing all three stages, you should have:

-1. **BPE Tokenizer** (Stage 1)
-   - Vocabulary of ~30K tokens
-   - Compact representation of chemical data

-2. **Pre-trained Model** (Stage 2)
-   - RoBERTa model with domain knowledge
-   - Can be used for transfer learning
-   - Lower perplexity on held-out data

-3. **Classification Models** (Stage 3)
-   - 5 fold-specific models with individual metrics
-   - 1 final model trained on full dataset
-   - Cross-validation metrics:
-     - Mean Accuracy: ~90-95%
-     - Mean F1 Score: ~88-92%

 ## 🔍 Monitoring Training